RaphaelHardFork/solar-punk/README.md

 If your request is expired, the request is postponed to `block.number + 3000` when calling `fulfillRequest`.
 Once a request is done number of available assets decrement so you can request an asset and take the risk to not mint a token then.

+### ⚠️ Note on breaking changes since Optimism Bedrock

+Optimism network was chosen for his relatively slow block time, average of 12 second per block (pretty the same as the Ethereum mainnet).
+But this affirmation not stand with the Bedrock upgrade, this new version comes with a faster block time (less than 2s, actually closer from 0.5s per block).

+Let's say 0.5s/block, minting a SolarPunk offer a window of 2min to mint the assets once the block is reached, otherwise the block is postponed to 20~25min later.
+So be quick for minting the assets once the block is reached.

 ## Deployments

 | Contracts            | Optimism mainnet                                                                                                                      | Contracts size (kB) | Metadata hash (IPFS)                           |